 The Devil corresponds to the Hebrew letter Ayin, meaning not only “eye” but also “external appearance”.
 Therefore, we understand that this card depicts the way things look, not the way they really are.
 In the same way, the word “devil” derives from the Greek word “διαβάλλω” which means “slander.”
 Thus, “The Devil” represents everything that gives us a bad opinion about the worth and value of our own real nature.

 A careful examination of the symbol will show us that it contains many of the details we have already seen in other tarot cards but under a different aspect.
+(Quiz: Test your Knowledge on the Hidden Meanings of Tarot)

 The Devil appears to us like Baphomet of Templars, a creature that is half man, half goat.
 This monstrous idol derives from the Levi’s “Goat of Mendes”.
 Originally represented the balance between good and evil or “the equilibrium of the opposites”, but more recently, this figure has been adopted as the official symbol of the church of Satan (with a downward-pointing pentagram) and has become a scapegoat for all things considered ‘evil’.